slarmoo/.github/profile/webServices/node/node.md

 ## Node package manager

 While you could write all of the JavaScript for everything you need, it is always helpful to use preexisting packages of JavaScript for implementing common tasks.
 To load a package using Node.js you must take two steps.
 First install the package locally on your machine using the Node Package Manager (NPM), and then include a `require` statement in your code that references the package name.
-NPM is automatically installed when you installed Node.js.
+NPM is automatically installed when you install Node.js.

 NPM knows how to access a massive repository of preexisting packages.
 You can search for packages on the [NPM website](https://www.npmjs.com/).
-However, before you start using NPM to install packages you need to initialize you code to use NPM.
+However, before you start using NPM to install packages you need to initialize your code to use NPM.
 This is done by creating a directory that will contain your JavaScript and then running `npm init`.
 NPM will step you through a series of questions about the project you are creating.
 You can press the return key for each of questions if you want to accept the defaults.
 If you are always going to accept all of the defaults you can use `npm init -y` and skip the Q&A.

 ```sh
 ➜  mkdir npmtest